Last Updated on June 2, 2021 by Natasha Amar

 Best Time to Visit Dubai for Outdoor Activities

 “But Natasha, do you even have outdoorsy activities in Dubai?” and “Is it not just all shopping malls and skyscrapers?” you might ask, and I’ll say, “Yes, of course” to the first and “Not anymore,” to the second.

 Dubai loves adventure and being outdoors between October and March.
 As the days cool down after summer in Dubai, we’re all aching to just get outside under the open skies or alongside a beach with crashing waves.
 If you want a taste of the outdoors in Dubai, then October to March is the absolute best time to visit Dubai.
-Then, it’s great weather to take day trips to places like Wadi Shees, Khorfakkan, and the Al Ain Oasis.
+Then, it’s great weather to take day trips from Dubai to places like Wadi Shees, Khorfakkan, and the Al Ain Oasis.

 We’ve got tons of watersports, thanks to our gorgeous beaches- think flyboarding, windsurfing, parasailing, paddle-boarding, jetski, banana boat rides and more.
 If you make your way to the mountains in Hatta, you can go kayaking in Hatta Dam, hiking in the Hatta Mountain Conservation Area, ziplining, and mountain biking as well.

 Dubai residents come from all the world, we’re a melting pot of possibly every nationality on the planet- and we all bring our fitness routines from our countries of origin.
 You’ll find everything from yoga to capoeira to stand up paddle-boarding here- a lot of it outdoors.